-This book offers a broader and deeper examination of the dynamics of U. S. Imperialism than previous books.
-Petras analyzes imperialism not only as economic domination, showing that its impact in the world takes many forms, including cultural, political, and historical.
-He points to the disruptive and extractive effects it has on other world regional economies and cultures.
-Capitalism and imperialism take diverse forms but all are intimately tied to the projection of state power in the service of capital, a strategy designed to advance the geopolitical and economic interests of the U. S. economic elite and ruling class--interests that are equated with the "U. S. national interest."
+This book offers a broad and deep examination of the dynamics of US imperialism.
+Petras analyzes imperialism not only as economic domination, showing that its impact in the world takes many forms, including cultural, political and historical.
+He points to the disruptive effects it has on other world regional economies and cultures.
+Capitalism and imperialism take diverse forms but both are intimately tied to the projection of state power in the service of capital—a strategy designed to advance the geopolitical and economic interests of the US economic elite and ruling class—interests that are equated with the 'US national interest'.

 Part I: Historical background, 1.
 US global power in the 21st century, 2.
 Fifty years of imperial wars, 3.
 Empire or vampire?, 4.
 A century of wars that were lost,

 Part II: Structure of empire, 5.Foundations of the US empire, 6.
 Networks of empire and realignments of world power, 7.
 Imperial power centers,